Sport Psychology: How to use visualization to maxinise performance

 6. Watch the sensei perform the kick again.

 7. Using the extra information you have just collected, close your eyes and begin rehearsing the kick again, even more perfectly than last time for at least 6 mins, through your own eyes, in your own body.
 Notice and become absorbed by the sensory information, the quality of the colours, the accompanying sounds, smells, tastes and other sensations.
 Go as fast or slow as you want to do it perfectly.
 If your mind wonders allow it to gently come back to movie.

 8. Get up and perform your kick again.

 Enjoy practicing and allowing your body to settle into the movement. (repeat steps 5-7 until you’re satisfied) (http://www.youtube.com/watch?v=ul7Z9u5zgeI&feature=related – be careful!!!)

 There really is nothing to be done but practice from here.
 Apply the code to the skill you want to learn or improve.
 Do it obsessively until you work out its limitations, if any, work it until it breaks!You may find it difficult to concentrate on one thing for stretches of 4 mins or more so you can start with one minute and build up.
 We have provided downloads and videos to help guide you through the process and keep you on track.
 They also contain sounds that promote the brainwave activity that is best for visualization.
 Remember, sports visualization is based on a mental muscle.
 Train it and strengthen it for outstanding results and a competitive edge.A word of warning !
 This technique is very powerful.
 Pick skills that are good for you and will generate great possibilities.In our next article we will explore exciting techniques of visualizing with your eyes open!

-For those that are serious about sport psychology and are serious about understanding more about the true nature of sports visualization techniques than i recommend signing up to our Sports Visualization online workshop
+For those that are serious about sport psychology and are serious about understanding more about the true nature of sports visualization techniques than i recommend joining the Free Sports Visualization online workshop